OnlyUnknown/Balanced-Car/README.md

 # 📖 Balanced Car App <a name="about-project"></a>

-**Doctor Appointment App** is a React and Rails-built fully functional app.
+**Balanced car App** is a React and Rails-built fully functional app.
 The Balanced Car app allows users to add cars informaion like: Oil changing time, Tire age.

 ## 🛠️ Built With <a name="built-with"></a>